sensu/sensu-docs-legacy/source/docs/0.19/clients.md

 # Client socket input

 Every Sensu client has a TCP & UDP socket listening for external check result input.
-The Sensu client socket(s) listen on `localhost` port `3030` by default and expect JSON formatted check results, allowing external sources (e.g. your application, which can be anything) to push check results without needing to know anything about Sensu's internal implementation.
+The Sensu client socket(s) listen on `localhost` port `3030` by default and expect JSON formatted check results, allowing external sources (e.g. your web application, backup scripts, etc.) to push check results without needing to know anything about Sensu's internal implementation.
 An excellent client socket use case example is a web application pushing check results to indicate database connectivity issues.

 To configure the Sensu client socket for a client, please refer to [the client socket attributes](#socket-attributes).